 There were noticeable differences from the beginning between the road and the machine.
 Immediately I missed the scenery I had enjoyed on my road runs, and I found that I didn’t enjoy listening to music while facing a wall.
 On the bright side I noticed how shock absorbent the machines were and since my joints seemed to be aging much more rapidly than the rest of me, the cushy treadmill and elliptical were much kinder to my ankles and knees than the pavement.
 No longer a slave to the weather, I could run whenever I had the time, but, there was still one looming problem: Running on a machine while staring at a wall is mind-numbingly boring!

 For a long time, I tried watching regular cable television during my cardio.
-While it was a little less boring, it was hard to find a show that incentivized climbing onto the machine, let alone a series that had an addictive plot line which would air daily and conveniently during my free time.
+While it was a little less boring, it was hard to find a show that incentivized climbing onto the machine, let alone a series that had an addictive plotline that would air daily and conveniently during my free time.
 On machine cardio days, if there was nothing on TV that interested me, I would often just skip my run altogether.

 Then along came Netflix instant streaming.

-While I refer to myself as a “Cardio Potato,” for binge watching tv while running, I recently learned that there is an actual scientific name for what I am doing.
+While I refer to myself as a “Cardio Potato,” for binge-watching tv while running, I recently learned that there is an actual scientific name for what I am doing.
 It’s what Behavioral Economists call “Temptation Bundling.”
-In essence, I am combining a chore-like activity for which I have a tendency to procrastinate (cardio) with an activity I find both pleasurable and tempting (television.)
+In essence, I am combining a chore-like activity for which I tend to procrastinate (cardio) with an activity I find both pleasurable and tempting (television.)